 - May provide additional options for care funding planning

-Understanding your current ownership arrangement is vital - check your property deeds or contact the Land Registry for clarification.
-Making changes to property ownership specifically to avoid care fees could be challenged as deliberate deprivation of assets.
+Understanding your current ownership arrangement is vital, so check your property deeds or contact the Land Registry for clarification.
+Making changes to property ownership specifically to avoid care fees could be challenged as deprivation of assets.

 While immediate protections exist for spouses, planning for the future requires careful consideration of various options and their implications.